UKHomeOffice/egar-public-site-ui/README.md

 This should build both the data-access-api and egar-public-site-ui.

+On development:
-To see updated on the frontend, just reload the page.
+- To see updated on the frontend, just reload the page.

 ## Unit tests